theoriginalcaliforniaburrito/GreaseMonkey/README.md

 # GreaseMonkey

 ## About
-* LandMonk is a property management software that empowers landlords to self-manage their rental homes and apartments.
+* GreaseMonkey is a client and appointment management application intended for mechanics to keep track of upcoming service dates for their client's vehicles.

 ## My Developer Role
-* Added CRUD manipulation of back end database to client side application in React by contributing the following:
+* Created a database using Node.js and MongoDB as well as a client side through React:
-* 1. Added ability to display lists of all tenants.
+* 1. Created controllers for CRUD with a promise based HTTP client.
-* 2. Created a component to delete properties.
+* 2. Used nodemailer to add function to contact clients and send messaged directly through application.
-* 3. Added details page to properties with the ability to update data.
+* 3. Added database of DTCs with embedded video player with steps to address technical vehicle issues.

 ## Home Page/ All Clients